sanghita211/pypetana/s-petana/README.md

 Preprocess the png images.
 This will:

-1. Detect the number and location of each dish, across all scanners.
+1. Detect the number and location of each petri dish, across all scanners.
-2. Detect any masses present, and use their location to calculate an angle of rotation to align all masses.
+2. Detect any masses (or objects other than biological organism) present, and use their location to calculate an angle of rotation to align all masses (or objects other than biological organism).
-3. Segment, mask and rotate images, generating a new series of images for each dish in the `PREPROCESSED` folder.
+3. Segment, mask and rotate images, generating a new series of images for each petri dish in the `PREPROCESSED` folder.

 The `PREPROCESSED` folder will have the following structure: